Updated: Feb 25

 Early and aggressive treatment is key to a dog's survival.
 Treatment will be focussed on relieving the dog's symptoms and supporting their kidneys.

-Since we do not know the cause, there is no "cure" for Alabama rot.
-Unfortunately >80% of dogs that have suspected Alabama rot and go on to develop kidney disease, die from the condition.
+Unfortunately >80-90% of dogs that have suspected Alabama rot and go on to develop kidney disease, die from the condition.